cloudify-cosmo/getcloudify.org/guide/3.0/quickstart.md

 Next, we'll upload the sample blueprint and create a deployment based on it.

-You can find a directory called `cloudify-nodecellar-simple` under the `blueprints` folder in your current directory. cd to this directory.
+You can find a directory called `cloudify-nodecellar-singlehost-master` under the `blueprints` folder in your current directory. cd to this directory.
 You can see the blueprint file (named `blueprint.yaml`) alongside other resources related to this blueprint.

 To upload the blueprint type the following command: